March 13th – 15th, 2019 | Sunriver Resort, Sunriver, Oregon

 Sunriver Resort | 17600 Center Drive, Sunriver, Oregon, 97707

 Set in the foothills of the Cascade Mountains and minutes from the bustling town of Bend, OR, Sunriver Resort is a prime Central Oregon destination.
-To book your room for the conference please visit www.destinationhotels.com/sunriver-resort/meetings or call 800-547-3922.
+Please book your room here for the conference or call 800-547-3922.
 Please be sure to mention the OR Suicide Prevention Conference or Lines for Life in order to receive a group rate.
 Rooms are on a first come, first serve basis.
 All reservations must be made by February 10, 2019.

 Dr. Scott Poland is a Professor at the College of Psychology and is Co-Director of the Suicide and Violence Prevention Office at Nova Southeastern University, Fort Lauderdale, Florida.
 Dr. Poland is a licensed psychologist internationally recognized as an expert on youth suicide, self-injury, school violence, school safety, threat assessment and school crisis.
 He has authored or co-authored five books and many chapters and articles on these subjects including, Suicide in Schools, published in 2015.
 He co-authored the Suicide Safer Schools Plan for the state of Texas and previously directed psychological services for a large Texas school system for 24 years.
 Dr. Poland is a past President of the National Association of School Psychologists, and past Prevention Division Director of the American Association of Suicidology.
 He has been an expert witness in numerous legal cases surrounding suicide tragedies in school communities.
 Dr. Poland is dedicated to prevention and has testified about the mental health needs of children before the U.S. Congress on four occasions.
 He is a founding member of the National Emergency Assistance Team and has personally assisted school communities following school shootings, acts of terrorism, natural disasters and numerous suicide clusters.
 Dr. Poland is known for his dynamic and practical presentations that include many real life experiences on the front line of crisis prevention, intervention, and postvention.